sharmerika/Surf-Shield-for-Chrome/README.md

-# SurfShield for Chrome
+# Surf-shield for Chrome

-SurfShield is a Chrome-native AI assistant that helps users detect phishing and scam messages directly in their browser.
+Surf-shield is a Chrome-native AI assistant that helps users detect phishing and scam messages directly in their browser.
 Built with Gemini Nano and Chrome Prompt API, it empowers users with real-time analysis, educational feedback, and reporting tools.

 ---